FatPoki/Web-shell/README.md

 ## Why Web Shell

 If you are someone who always wants to use Linux but doesn’t always have access to a laptop or PC, you should consider using my web shell.
 It is designed to solve your problem by providing a convenient and accessible way to interact with Linux commands from any device with a web browser.

+## Url

+The web shell can be accessed from this URL : https://webshell.serveo.net/

 ## Installation